The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs: Abstract

 \subsection{Results and Discussion}

 \textbf{Shape prediction evaluation}.
-We prepared three testing datasets to evaluate the performance of the deep learning model (DL) and to compare it with the baseline (BL), the mode field dislocation method.
-Table~\ref{tab:shapeevaliation} shows the shape error metrics when comparing both methods with the three test sets.
-These metrics include the tip error, that is, the Euclidean distance between the true and the predicted coordinate of the sensor's tip, and the root-mean-square of the Euclidean distance (RMSE) between the true and the predicted coordinates of the discrete points along the sensor's length.
-The BL approach, when using the $Test_1$ dataset, shows median and interquartile (IQR) tip error values of \SI{111.3}{\mm} and \SI{121.5}{\mm}, respectively.
-These values are reduced to \SI{98.5}{\mm} and \SI{46}{\mm} when using $Test_2$ dataset.
-The reason for such performance difference is that the dataset $Test_1$ contains more diverse shapes, as the samples are randomly selected from a larger dataset compared to $Test_2$, which is a continuous sensor movement in a short period.
+We evaluated the performance of the DL approach using the three testing datasets and compared the results with the MFD method.
+Table~\ref{tab:shapeevaluation} shows the shape error metrics including the tip error, that is, the Euclidean distance between the true and the predicted coordinate of the sensor's tip, and the root-mean-square of the Euclidean distance (RMSE) between the true and the predicted coordinates of the discrete points along the sensor's length.
+The MFD approach, when using $Test_1$ dataset, shows median and interquartile (IQR) tip error values of \SI{111.3}{\mm} and \SI{121.5}{\mm}, respectively.
+These error values reduce to \SI{98.5}{\mm} and \SI{46}{\mm} when using $Test_2$ dataset.
+The reason for such performance difference is that $Test_1$ dataset contains more diverse shapes, as the samples are randomly selected from a larger dataset compared to $Test_2$, which is a continuous sensor movement in a short period.
+As expected, the error values are considerably high in all testing datasets, since there is too little information available for the MFD approach to estimate the complex shape deformations in these datasets.